justcoon/golem-shopping/benchmark/README.md

 * product with ids: p001 - p050
 * pricing for products with ids: p001 - p050 (p050 related request may produce errors)
-* cart for user with ids: user011 - user014
+* cart for user with ids: user011 - user014 (NOTE: workers needs to be created manually)

 add cart workers (env variables are representing related component id-s)